ashishsri33/Bank-Management-Project/README.md

 # Bank Management System

-A simple Bank Management System made using Python.
+Bank Management System made using Python.

 This project allows users to create and manage bank accounts.
 Account data is stored in a JSON file, so the data remains available even after closing the program.